awigmore189/DS_15_cloned/projects/final-projects/04-notebook-rough-draft/final-project-4-rubric.md

 | Identify areas where new data could help improve the model | | | | |

-Notes: For this assignment, you will also need to review your data set and project with your project grader during office hours.
-It can be virtual using Google Hangouts video and screenshare or in-person.
+Notes: For this assignment, you will also need to review your data set and project with an EIR during office hours.

 ---

 ## Score:
 Based on the requirements, you can earn a maximum of  **21**  points on this project.

 #### Your total score is: **#**